MS in Financial Economics

 Total Credits | 30 |

-Students may undertake their own research project as an 11th program course for three additional credits at full tuition.
-Prior to proposing a project, interested students must have clearly identified a research topic, and must submit a formal proposal for review and approval to the Thesis Research Committee, to be received no later than two months prior to the beginning of the term in which the student plans to enroll in the course.
+Students may undertake their own research project as an 11th program course, AS.440.692 Thesis, for three additional credits at full tuition.
+Prior to proposing a project, interested students must have clearly identified a research topic.
+Then, they must submit a formal proposal for review and approval to the Thesis Research Committee.
+This proposal must be received no later than two months prior to the beginning of the term in which the student plans to enroll in the course.
 The proposal must follow the Thesis Guidelines, which can be obtained by contacting the program director.

-The committee will help identify a mentor who is familiar with their prospective inquiry, and is willing to provide guidance and oversee the project.
-The mentor must be faculty teaching at the Johns Hopkins University, but the availability of a mentor cannot be guaranteed.
+The committee will help identify a mentor who is familiar with the student's prospective inquiry, and is willing to provide guidance and oversee the project.
+The mentor must be a member of the faculty teaching at the Johns Hopkins University, but the availability of a mentor cannot be guaranteed.
 Students must meet with the mentor periodically for discussion of the project's progress, onsite or online, and must complete a research paper, to be approved by the mentor and the committee.

 Enrollment of the student is undertaken by the program director.

-Prerequisites: All five core courses and Macroeconometrics or Macroeconomic Forecasting or Financial Econometrics, and two or more Financial Economics electives in the substantive area of the proposed research, plus a strong academic record (at least B+ average) in at least eight program courses, are required.
+Required Prerequisites: All five core courses, including AS.440.614 Macroeconometrics [Time-Series Analysis], AS.440.615 Macroeconomic Forecasting [Time Series Analysis] or AS.440.617 Financial Econometrics [Time-Series Analysis]; two or more Financial Economics electives in the substantive area of the proposed research; and a strong academic record (at least B+ average) in at least eight program courses.